 The company's mentoring program year is 1 June to 31 May, with fees payable annually in advance.
-Only those mentoring fee receipts that are attributable to the current financial year are recognised as revenue over time.
-Fee receipts for periods beyond the current financial year are shown under the heading of Current liabilities as Fees in advance.
+Revenue from the Mentoring program fees is recognised over time and reflected in the accounting period in which the mentoring services are provided in.
+Revenue from Mentoring program fees that relate to accounting periods beyond the current financial year are shown under the heading of Current liabilities as Fees in advance.